FluxionNetwork/fluxion/README.md

 #Fluxion is the future
 Fluxion is a remake of linset by vk496 with less bugs and more features.
 It's compatible with the latest release of Kali (Rolling).
 Latest builds (stable) and (beta) [HERE] (https://sourceforge.net/projects/wififluxion/files/?source=navbar).
 If you new, please start reading the [wiki] (https://github.com/deltaxflux/fluxion/wiki/Tutorial).
 Autorun feature (only dev version)

-## Custom wordlist
-We want to create a custom wordlist based on your passwords.
-We create a [poll](http://www.strawpoll.me/embed_1/11613161) to let you decide.

-<iframe src="http://www.strawpoll.me/embed_1/11613161" style="width:680px;height:342px;border:0;">Loading poll...</iframe>
-## Here are some helpful tips for issues and known issues

 ### "Clients are not automatically connected to the fake access point."
 This is a social engineering attack and it's pointless do drag clients automatically.
 The script relies on the fact that a user should be present in order to enter the wireless credentials.